waqasbhatti/astrobase/README.md

 ### Other installation methods

-Or if you want to install the optional dependencies as well:
+Install all the optional dependencies as well:

 ```bash
 (venv)$ pip install astrobase[all]
 ```

-Finally, if you want the latest version:
+Install the latest version (may be unstable at times):

 ```bash
 $ git clone https://github.com/waqasbhatti/astrobase